NeuroHSMD: Neuromorphic Hybrid Spiking Motion Detector: Hardware Platform

-FPGAs have been used, for many decades, accelerating applications, including edge/cloud computing.
-FPGAs are flexible devices because of their flexible architecture enables developers to describe customised architectures.
-Such flexibility comes with a downside because FPGAs are also known by their associated complexity.
-There are two main FPGA manufacturers, namely, Intel\footnote{Available online, \url{https://www.intel.co.uk/content/www/uk/en/products/programmable/fpga.html}, last accessed: 04/03/2021} and Xilinx\footnote{Available online, \url{https://www.xilinx.com/}, last accessed: 04/03/2021}.
-The target board is fitted with a state-of-the-art Stratix 10 SoC FPGA device\footnote{Available online, \url{https://www.intel.co.uk/content/www/uk/en/products/programmable/soc/stratix-10.html}, last accessed: 07/04/2021}.
-Therefore, this section will be focused on the Intel Stratix architecture.

-The Intel Stratix family is composed of logic array blocks (LAB) made of 10 basic building blocks called adaptive logic modules (ALMs).
-Each ALM is composed of fractionable Look-Up-Tables, also known as adaptive LUT (ALUT), two-bit full adder and four registers.

-LABs can be freely reconfigured to implement logic and arithmetic functions.
-Furthermore, up to a quarter of the LABs can be used as memory LABs (MLABs).
-Each LAB contains dedicated logic elements used to driving control signals to ALMs.
-Each MLAB supports up to 640 bits of simple dual-port SRAM.
-It is possible to configure each ALM in an MLAB as $32 \times 2$ memory blocks equivalent to $32 \times 2 \times 10$ simple dual-port SRAM blocks.
-Dual-port SRAMs are low-latency memory devices that only takes a clock cycle to perform a read/write operation (for example, SDRAM in CPUs takes thousands of clock cycles to complete read/write operations).
+The target \gls*{fpga} board is fitted with a state-of-the-art Stratix 10 SoC \gls*{fpga} device\footnote{Available online, \url{https://www.intel.co.uk/content/www/uk/en/products/programmable/soc/stratix-10.html}, last accessed: 07/04/2021}.
+The Intel Stratix family is composed of \glspl*{lab} made of 10 basic building blocks called \glspl*{alm}.
+Each \gls*{alm} is composed of fractionable Look-Up-Tables, also known as \gls*{alut}, two-bit full adder and four registers. \glspl*{lab} can be freely reconfigured to implement logic and arithmetic functions.
+Furthermore, up to a quarter of the \glspl*{lab} can be used as \glspl*{mlab}.
+Each \gls*{lab} contains dedicated logic elements used to driving control signals to \glspl*{alm}.
+Each \gls*{mlab} supports up to 640 bits of simple dual-port \gls*{ram}.
+It is possible to configure each \gls*{alm} in an \gls*{mlab} as $32 \times 2$ memory blocks equivalent to $32 \times 2 \times 10$ simple dual-port \gls*{ram} blocks.
+Dual-port \glspl*{ram} are low-latency memory devices that only takes a clock cycle to perform a read/write operation (for example, \gls*{sdram} in \glspl*{cpu} takes thousands of clock cycles to complete read/write operations).
+Furthermore, the Stratix 10 offer variable-precision \gls*{dsp} blocks that can support fixed-point arithmetic and single-precision floating-point arithmetic.